AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

 ### Connection String Folders

 In addition, the file Run.js allows you to tell the AACloud whether you wish to run your t-bot againt testnet or production data (or both).
-However, your connection credentials only work in the development environment, so stick with Development.
+However, your connection credentials only work in the development environment, so stick with Testnet.

 ### Configure Which Process to Run